OlivierCodol/MotorNet/README.md

 ## State of the project

-The package is technically functional, and is used by several people to progress in their research.
+The package is feature complete, and is used by several people to progress in their research.
-However we are still in testing and development (pre-alpha), and we are currently focusing on documenting, commenting, and cleaning the code.
-For now, the package is available "as-is" but we hope to soon move to an alpha and beta stage.
+We are currently in beta phase, meaning the toolbox is publicly available but we are still on the lookout for potential bugs and fixes to apply.
 Please feel free to log an issue if you think you found a bug, we appreciate any contribution.
 Stay tuned for more!

 An [online documentation](https://oliviercodol.github.io/MotorNet/build/html/index.html) is available.
 Feel free to